CDFER/JLCPCB-Kicad-Library/README.md

 * 99% of components include 3D models
 * Datasheet links
 * Supports Bouni's [JLCPCB Tools Plugin](https://github.com/Bouni/kicad-jlcpcb-tools)
-* Built for KiCad 8+ (Currently seems to be stable with KiCad 9.0.0-RC2 too :)
+* Fully compatible with kicad 8.0+ and 9.0
 * Allows you to export price to BOM

 ## Install using the package manager